-- Bringing OSR from margin to the centre of Panchayat Finance - Developing comprehensive system of OSR - Creating stake of all three tiers of Panchayats and State Governments in collection of house/property and other taxes - Non-conventional and innovative tax sources - Revenue linked to quality of public services - Incentivising performance in the augmentation of OSR - Use of state of art technology for smooth and transparent collection and utilization of OSR - Comprehensive Capacity Development of Panchayats and orienting State Government on OSR - 9.
-Creating flawless legal system for OSR - Providing administrative and regulatory support to Panchayats for collection of OSR - Private Public Panchayats partnership (PPPP) - 12.
+- 1. Bringing OSR from margin to the centre of Panchayat Finance - 2.
+Developing comprehensive system of OSR - 3.
+Creating stake of all three tiers of Panchayats and State Governments in collection of house/property and other taxes - 4.
+Non-conventional and innovative tax sources - 5.
+Revenue linked to quality of public services - 6.
+Incentivising performance in the augmentation of OSR - 7.
+Use of state of art technology for smooth and transparent collection and utilization of OSR - 8.
+Comprehensive Capacity Development of Panchayats and orienting State Government on OSR - 9.
+Creating flawless legal system for OSR - 10.
+Providing administrative and regulatory support to Panchayats for collection of OSR - 11.
+Private Public Panchayats partnership (PPPP) - 12.
 Assessment and analysis for existing and new sources of OSR - 13.
-Tier-wise distribution of mobilization responsibilities of OSR - Taking locational advantage for ooptimizing OSR - 15.
-Transparency and accountability in augmentation and utilisation of OSR house/property tax with Intermediate Panchayat, District Panchayat and State

-Government would help them in getting their cooperation for maximizing the collection of the OSR without comprising present status of tax amount of GP and ensuring smooth system of distribution.
+Tier-wise distribution of mobilization responsibilities of OSR - 14.
+Taking locational advantage for optimizing OSR - 15.
+Transparency and accountability in augmentation and utilisation of OSR maximizing the collection of the OSR without comprising present status of tax amount of GP and ensuring smooth system of distribution.